Lyf Hotel room with double bed, sofa

 • Each room has a refrigerator

-There is only one elevator at the hotel, so it can take a while if you are on a higher floor, but the tradeoff is a very quiet room.
-Some guests also say they can hear train rumblings from the first couple of floors.
-If you are a light sleeper, perhaps request a room on a upper floor.
+The hotel has only one elevator, so it can take a while if you’re on a higher floor, but the trade-off is a very quiet room.
+Some guests report hearing train rumblings from the first couple of floors.
+If you’re a light sleeper, request a room on an upper floor.

-Overall this property is great value for money.
-Check out the images for yourself and see what you think.
+Overall, this property is great value for money.

 Who should stay here: Solos and couples only – the rooms can be on the small side.